 How much probate costs depends on the province of residence and the value of the estate.
 Generally, probate costs in Canada can be anywhere between $0 and $1.7% of the value of the deceased’s estate.
 Some provinces waive probate fees or offer a considerable discount for smaller estates.

 For example, in Ontario, estates under $1,000 are not charged a probate fee, while in British Columbia, probate is free for estates under $25,000.

 How to reduce probate fees

 The deceased’s estate pays the probate fees, also referred to as the estate administration tax.
-These costs can reduce the assets available for distribution to your heirs.
+These probate fees can reduce the assets available for distribution to your heirs.
 You can plan ahead to reduce these costs, including:

 - Designating a beneficiary, other than the estate, on each of your registered accounts such as a registered retirement savings plan (RRSP) or tax-free savings account (TFSA).
 If you own a life insurance policy, designating a beneficiary, other than the estate, can ensure it will not pass through probate.

 - Using joint bank accounts to avoid probate.
-Funds held in a joint bank account pass to the surviving account holder outside the deceased’s estate.
+Funds held in a joint bank account pass to the surviving account holder outside the departed person's estate.
 That means these funds do not have to go through the probate process.

 - Co-own a home with a spouse or other trusted partner.
 After your death, the property will pass to the surviving owner without having to pass through probate.